shantarao/singly-android/README.md

   - Make requests to the Singly API to retrieve your users' social data for use in your app

 The library code is contained in the SinglyAndroidSDK project in the sdk folder.
-The com.singly.android.sdk.SinglyClient class is the entry point to using the Singly API in your Android project.
+The com.singly.android.client.SinglyClient class is the entry point to using the Singly API in your Android project.

 Sample implementations are contained in the SinglyAndroidExamples project in the examples.
 The com.singly.android.examples.MainActivity and ProfilesActivity show usage of the SinglyClient class to authenticate and perform API calls.